Collapsibility to a subcomplex of a given dimension is NP-complete: Main result

 Suppose that $X$ is a yes-instance of \coll{d}{k}.
 Then there exists an acyclic matching $\M$ on $X$ such that all critical simplices have dimension $\leq k$.
 Construct a matching $\M'$ on $X'$ as follows:

-This matching corresponds to collapsing the first cone together with $X$ (only the vertex $w_1$ remains), and every other ``base-less'' cone by itself (as a copy of $X$).
-To prove that $\M'$ is acyclic, consider the set $P = \{ w_1, \dots, w_{n+1} \}$ with the partial order
+This matching corresponds to collapsing the first cone together with $X$, and every other ``base-less'' cone by itself (as a copy of $X$).
+Notice that the critical simplices of $\M'$ do not form a subcomplex of $X'$, even when the critical simplices of $\M$ form a subcomplex of $X$.